CharlieLiu17/wheelernhs/_posts/2019-10-09-second-meeting.md

 This week, you can sign up for help writing the Word of the Month Bulletin Board, Homecoming Parade event, Fall Forum host by Georgia JCl, National Spanish Honor Society hat-making (ask Vazquez).

-Note: If doing Homecoming Parade, please bring small baguettes (seriously), because the our theme will be Paris.
+Note: If doing Homecoming Parade, please bring small baguettes (seriously), because our theme will be Paris.

 Remember, no hours are counted until permission forms are turned in.